 The centrally located African country is home to a population of about 70 million people.
-While the DRC is not eligible under current Africa Growth and Opportunity Act(AGOA) agreements for 2015, according to the United States Trade Representative, the country is currently the 144th largest goods trading partner with $245 million in total trade during 2013.
+While the DRC is not eligible under the current Africa Growth and Opportunity Act(AGOA) agreements for 2015, according to the United States Trade Representative, the country is currently the 144th largest goods trading partner with $245 million in total trade in 2013.
 The bulk of this consists of oil and minerals, according to the U.S. Department of State.

 With his many years of experience in business, Weyi promises to bring the DRC back to the stable country that it was.
-He says one of his plans is to create jobs and opening opportunities for those in need.
+He says one of his plans is to create jobs and open opportunities for those in need.
 As a businessman, he says in 2003 he started a Fair Trade mining company, Weyi Group International, in the DRC, to do business with the United States.

 Weyi states that for the last five years, the people of the DRC have been suffering, which is one main reason he is running for the presidency.
 With a history of conflict, the country currently has about 430,000 refugees in neighboring countries such as Uganda, Burundi, and Rwanda.

 He responded to our questions about the DRC’s image, known as a place of rape and mass murders.

 He says one of his campaign platforms is to address how to put an end to attacks on women in the country.
 A study published in the America Journal of Public Health found that women in the DRC are subjected to sexual attacks every minute in the country.
 Weyi says he’ll focus on girls’ and women’s issues separately.
 Educating girls, will open up a bigger door for them to find greater paths.

 “The rape in this country is out of control, there is no accountability, the people know that they just can’t go do a bad thing and go home; without nobody holding them accountable, for me as a president you do wrong, I will hold you accountable.”